scriptin/scriptin.github.io/_posts/2015-02-08-restful-http-error-handling.md

 - "Swallow" exceptions completely or break stack trace chain.
 - Use general-purpose exception classes to convey domain-specific meaning.
 - Parse message text to figure out what caused an error.
-- Show "raw" error messages to a client, revealing implemenation details.
+- Show "raw" error messages to a client, revealing implementation details.
 - Log everything multiple times, putting too much irrelevant, duplicate or excess messages into logs.